-In order to verify that a student has met all requirements for graduation, a Dean's Degree Check and a Graduation Check must be conducted.
+To verify that a student has met all requirements for graduation, a Dean's Degree Check and a Graduation Check must be conducted.
 These checks are to be done in the semester prior to the student's semester of graduation.
 The following steps must be taken: